-The 8A34044 can accept a clock reference and an associated frame pulse or sync signal as a pair.
-The DPLLs can lock to the clock reference and align the sync and clock outputs with the paired sync/frame input.
+The 8A34002 can accept a clock reference and an associated frame pulse or sync signal as a pair.
+DPLLs can lock to the clock reference and align the sync and clock outputs with the paired sync/frame input.
 The device allows any of the reference inputs to be configured as sync inputs that can be associated with any of the other reference inputs.
-The input sync signals can have a frequency of 1PPS (Pulse per Second), EPPS (even pulse per second), 5PPS, 10PPS, 50Hz, 100Hz, 1kHz, 2kHz, 4kHz, and 8 kHz.
+The input sync signals can have a frequency of 1 PPS (Pulse per Second), EPPS (even pulse per second), 5PPS, 10 PPS, 50Hz, 100Hz, 1 kHz, 2 kHz, 4kHz, and 8 kHz.
 This feature enables any DPLL to phase align its frame sync and clock outputs with a sync input without the need to use a low bandwidth setting to lock directly to the sync input.

 The DPLLs support four primary operating modes: Free-Run, Locked, Holdover, and DCO.
 In Free-Run mode the DPLLs synthesize clocks based on the system clock alone.
-In Locked mode the DPLLs filter reference clock jitter with the selected bandwidth, and the long-term output frequency accuracy is the same as the long-term frequency accuracy of the selected input reference.
+In Locked mode the DPLLs filter reference clock jitter with the selected bandwidth.
+Also in Locked mode, the long-term output frequency accuracy is the same as the long term frequency accuracy of the selected input reference.
 In Holdover mode, the DPLL uses frequency data acquired while in Locked mode to generate accurate frequencies when input references are not available.
 In DCO mode, the DPLL control loop is opened and the DCO can be controlled by a PTP clock recovery servo running on an external processor to synthesize PTP clocks.